srivishnutech/EmpowerRepo/README.md

 # EmpowerRepo
-This is the code base for the Empower AP.
+This is the code base for the Empower App.
 Please dont visit this git repo